wp-plugins/iflychat/readme.txt

 We provide a URL based filter on iFlyChat settings page to show/hide chat on/from specific pages of your WordPress website.
 More information here - [https://iflychat.com/docs/integration/wordpress/general/how-show-or-hide-popup-chat-certain-pages](https://iflychat.com/docs/integration/wordpress/general/how-show-or-hide-popup-chat-certain-pages?refid=wp).

 == Changelog ==

+= 3.0.3 =
+10/21/2015: Toggle users in the chat list and read only access for guests.

 = 3.0.2 =
 10/21/2015: Fix minor bug in mobile chat.